 Because we know how jurors think, our consultants will help you shape your most persuasive case story, select the best possible jury, analyze your case through mock trial focus groups, help your witnesses effectively communicate their messages, and more.
-Since 2007, we have specialized in understanding a very unique but diverse group of audiences: potential jurors in the Pacific Northwest.
+Since 2007, we have specialized in understanding a very unique but diverse group of audiences: potential jurors in the Seattle & Portland areas.

-A strategy that works in one venue can easily fail in another.
+A trial strategy that works in one venue can easily fail in another.

 Based upon your venue, Mind Matters can help you craft a winning persuasion strategy and usher it through jury selection toward the case’s resolution.